-18. safely dispose of this waste.
+18. Waste Management Identify, quantify and classify the likely waste streams to be generated during construction and operation.
+Provide the measures to be implemented to manage, reuse, recycle and safely dispose of this waste.
 Identify appropriate servicing arrangements for the site.
+If buildings are proposed to be demolished or altered, provide a hazardous materials survey.
 Waste Management Plan Hazardous Material Survey 19.
 Aboriginal Cultural Heritage Provide an Aboriginal Cultural Heritage Assessment Report prepared in accordance with relevant guidelines, identifying, describing and assessing any impacts for any Aboriginal cultural heritage values on the site.
 Aboriginal Cultural Heritage Assessment Report 20.
-20. Environmental Heritage Where there is potential for direct or indirect impacts on the heritage significance of environmental heritage, provide a Statement of Heritage Impact and Archaeological Assessment (if potential impacts to archaeological resources are identified), prepared in accordance with the relevant guidelines, which assesses any impacts and outlines measures to ensure they are minimised and mitigated.
-Statement of Heritage Impact Archaeological Assessment 21. • 21.
+Environmental Heritage Where there is potential for direct or indirect impacts on the heritage significance of environmental heritage, provide a Statement of Heritage Impact and Archaeological Assessment (if potential impacts to archaeological resources are identified), prepared in accordance with the relevant guidelines, which assesses any impacts and outlines measures to ensure they are minimised and mitigated.
+Statement of Heritage Impact Archaeological Assessment 21.
 Social Impact Provide a Social Impact Assessment prepared in accordance with the Social Impact Assessment Guidelines for State Significant Projects.
 Social Impact Assessment 22.
 Infrastructure Requirements and Utilities In consultation with relevant service providers: assess the impacts of the development on existing utility infrastructure and service provider assets surrounding the site. identify any infrastructure upgrades required on-site and off-site to facilitate the development and any arrangements to ensure that the upgrades will be implemented on time and be maintained. provide an infrastructure delivery and staging plan, including a description of how infrastructure requirements would be co-ordinated, funded and delivered to facilitate the development.
 Infrastructure Delivery, Management and Staging Plan 23.
-23. Bush Fire Risk If the development is on bush fire prone land, provide a bush fire assessment that details proposed bush fire protection measures and demonstrates compliance with Planning for Bush Fire Protection.
+Bush Fire Risk If the development is on bush fire prone land, provide a bush fire assessment that details proposed bush fire protection measures and demonstrates compliance with Planning for Bush Fire Protection.
 Bush Fire Assessment

-24. 24.
-Aviation • Aviation Report • If the development proposes a helicopter landing site (HLS), assess its potential impacts on the flight paths of any nearby airport, airfield or HLS.
+24. Aviation If the development proposes a helicopter landing site (HLS), assess its potential impacts on the flight paths of any nearby airport, airfield or HLS.
 If the site contains or is adjacent to a HLS, assess the impacts of the development on that HLS.
-25. 25.
-Construction, Operation and Staging Address in EIS • Provide details of existing (if relevant) and proposed operations, including patron capacity, hours of operation, lighting and illumination, and typical events to be held. • If staging is proposed, provide details of how construction and operation would be managed and any impacts mitigated.
-26. 26.
-Contributions and Public Benefit Address in EIS • Address the requirements of any relevant contribution plan(s), planning agreement or EPI requiring a monetary contribution, dedication of land and/or works-in-kind and include details of any proposal for further material public benefit. • Where the development proposes alternative public benefits or a departure from an existing contributions framework, the local council, the Department and relevant State agencies are to be consulted prior to lodgement and details, including how comments have been addressed, are to be provided.
-27. 27.
-Engagement • Engagement Report • Detail engagement undertaken and demonstrate how it was consistent with the Undertaking Engagement Guidelines for State Significant Projects.
+Aviation Report 25.
+Construction, Operation and Staging If staging is proposed, provide details of how construction and operation would be managed and any impacts mitigated.
+Address in EIS 26.
+Contributions and Public Benefit Address the requirements of any relevant contribution plan(s), planning agreement or EPI requiring a monetary contribution, dedication of land and/or works-in-kind and include details of any proposal for further material public benefit.
+Where the development proposes alternative public benefits or a departure from an existing contributions framework, the local council, the Department and relevant State agencies are to be consulted prior to lodgement and details, including how comments have been addressed, are to be provided.
+Address in EIS 27.
+Engagement Detail engagement undertaken and demonstrate how it was consistent with the Undertaking Engagement Guidelines for State Significant Projects.
 Detail how issues raised and feedback provided have been considered and responded to in the project.
-In particular, applicants must consult with: 0 the relevant Department assessment team.
-0 any relevant local councils.
-0 any relevant agencies (including the Western Parkland City Authority for development within the Western Parkland City).
-0 the community.
-0 if the development would have required an approval or authorisation under another Act but for the application of s 4.41 of the EP&A Act or requires an approval or authorisation under another Act to be applied consistently by s 4.42 of the EP&A Act, the agency relevant to that approval or authorisation.
+In particular, applicants must consult with: the relevant Department assessment team. any relevant local councils. any relevant agencies (including the Western Parkland City Authority for development within the Western Parkland City). the community. if the development would have required an approval or authorisation under another Act but for the application of s 4.41 of the EP&A Act or requires an approval or authorisation under another Act to be applied consistently by s 4.42 of the EP&A Act, the agency relevant to that approval or authorisation.
+Engagement Report